AdaSpec: Adaptive Speculative Decoding for Fast, SLO-Aware Large Language Model Serving: Abstract

 \section{Abstract}

-Large Language Model (LLM) services often face challenges in achieving low inference latency and meeting Service Level Objectives (SLOs) under dynamic request patterns.
+Cloud-based Large Language Model (LLM) services often face challenges in achieving low inference latency and meeting Service Level Objectives (SLOs) under dynamic request patterns.
 Speculative decoding, which exploits lightweight models for drafting and LLMs for verification, has emerged as a compelling technique to accelerate LLM inference.
-However, existing speculative decoding solutions often fail to adapt to varying workloads and system environments, resulting in performance variability and SLO violations.
-In this paper, we introduce \SysName, an efficient LLM inference system that dynamically adjusts speculative strategies according to real-time request loads and system configurations. \SysName proposes a theoretical model to understand and predict the efficiency of speculative decoding across diverse scenarios.
-Additionally, it implements intelligent drafting and verification algorithms to guarantee optimal performance while achieving high SLO attainment.
-Experimental results on real-world LLM traces demonstrate that \SysName consistently meets SLOs and achieves substantial performance improvements, yielding 1.14$\times$-14.3$\times$ speedups over state-of-the-art speculative inference systems.
+However, existing speculative decoding solutions often fail to adapt to fluctuating workloads and dynamic system environments, resulting in impaired performance and SLO violations.
+In this paper, we introduce \SysName, an efficient LLM inference system that dynamically adjusts speculative strategies according to real-time request loads and system configurations. \SysName proposes a theoretical model to analyze and predict the efficiency of speculative strategies across diverse scenarios.
+Additionally, it implements intelligent drafting and verification algorithms to maximize performance while ensuring high SLO attainment.
+Experimental results on real-world LLM service traces demonstrate that \SysName consistently meets SLOs and achieves substantial performance improvements, delivering up to 66\% speedup compared to state-of-the-art speculative inference systems.
+The source code is publicly available at \url{https://github.com/cerebellumking/AdaSpec}